Rental investment in Nice : High yield real estate

 Property investment in Nice: what are the city's assets?

-Located in the heart of the Provence-Alpes-Côte d'Azur region, Nice is the 5th most populated city in France.
+Located in the heart of Provence-Alpes-Côte d'Azur, Nice is the 5th most populated city in France.
 It is an attractive metropolis that offers an incomparable living environment.
-This is due to its Mediterranean climate and its many natural, cultural and economic assets.
+This is explained by its Mediterranean climate and its many natural, cultural and economic assets.
 Local shops and services are also spread throughout the city.
-This makes Nice one of the safest cities to invest in real estate
+Thus, Nice is one of the safest cities in terms of real estate investment.

 The city is also well served by air transport with the presence of its international airport.
 In terms of rail links, a high-speed line (LGV) project is planned for 2030 as part of the modernisation of the area.
 However, a TER currently provides regional train connections.
 Visitors from other cities have easy access to Nice, a fact that can be quite interesting for real estate investment.

-Investing in rental property in Nice: what do you need to know before you start?
+Investing in rental property in Nice: what do you need to know before getting started?

 Nice, a major economic centre

-Capital of the Alpes-Maritimes and economic capital of the Côte d'Azur, Nice is above all a real employment area.
-It is known for its numerous hospitals.
+Capital of the Alpes-Maritimes and economic capital of the Côte d'Azur, Nice is above all a real employment pool.
+It is known for its many hospitals.
 Its business district, Arenas, brings together nearly 350 companies, creating 7,000 jobs for young workers.
-The attractiveness of this economic sector is reinforced by the presence of the Sophia-Antipolis Technopole, only 30 minutes from the town.
+The attractiveness of this economic sector is reinforced by the presence of the Sophia-Antipolis Technopole just 30 minutes from the city.
 It is made up of 2,500 companies, representing approximately 38,000 jobs.
-Thus, the active population of Nice is relatively large thanks to the numerous job offers.
-The regular requests for housing made by young professionals and executives allow a reduction in the rental vacancy period.
+Thus, the working population of Nice is relatively large thanks to the numerous job offers.
+The housing requests made regularly by young workers and executives allow a reduction in the rental vacancy period.

 Nice, a major student city